Lessons Learned From An Excruciating Bout Of Sciatica

 When you have constant, stabbing pain, you can’t effectively interact with other human beings.
 “I love you,” I found myself saying.
 “But just leave me alone.”
 You can’t act happy, and you don’t give a shit about anything else but what you are going through.

 What’s interesting is that throughout this entire process, I gained incredible mental clarity.
 Things I wanted to focus on stood out in bright bold letters.
-And, more importantly, things I never wanted to do again made themselves razor sharp and clear.
+And, more importantly, things I never wanted to do again made themselves razor-sharp and clear.
 I developed a new mantra of “Never complain, never explain.”
 I just started doing what I wanted to do and I stopped making excuses or being nice and polite about saying no. I just stopped answering emails that didn’t interest me.
 It suddenly didn’t matter if someone else got bent out of shape because my life didn’t fit into their agenda.
 Instead of worrying about that, I could just do what I wanted to do because I wanted to do it.
 “This person is probably going to get pissed off,” I’d think.
 And?
 Ah.
 That doesn’t matter anymore.
 Clarity.

-In a strange way, even under this veil of constant pain, I was happy with this new found wisdom.
+In a strange way, even under this veil of constant pain, I was happy with this newfound wisdom.
 The strain, however, was pushing me through the edges of sanity.
-At this point I was showering once every three days and not changing my clothes due to the misery of doing so.
+At this point, I was showering once every three days and not changing my clothes due to the misery of doing so.
 That routine started to get to me – it was not shrouded in hope.

-And because of that I’m able to take a lot of bad news and put it in its proper perspective.
+And because of that, I’m able to take a lot of bad news and put it in its proper perspective.
 I’m a trader.
 I get punched in the face all the time by the markets.
 Builds character, right?
 After all, soon we will all be ashes and dust, and our souls will move on to their next adventures.
 Yet even with this outlook, I still reached a moment where I could no longer visualize the bigger picture.
 In fact, I stopped caring about the big picture.
 I was just trying to make it through the next 15 minutes.
 It was no longer an interesting experience.

 My wife saw the red flags waving.
 She realized I couldn’t take it anymore.
 Although she knows I’m an adult, she chastised herself for not wrangling me up sooner.
 I am, after all, her fourth child.
 And a stubborn one at that.
-She called the doctor, and forced me into the car.
+She called the doctor and forced me into the car.
 Here is a tip for you about riding in a car in this condition – you can’t sit like a normal person.
 It’s not tolerable.
-I had to kneel on the seat, turn around, and hug the head rest.
+I had to kneel on the seat, turn around, and hug the headrest.
 This was tolerable.
 And, yes, everyone you pass on the road will look at you and wonder, “What in the world is going on in that car?”
 Just smile and wave.

-The next two weeks of my life was all about the drugs.
+The next two weeks of my life were all about drugs.
 They were both better than I thought and not as good as I thought.
 Though at this point I would have tried anything to dull the pain.
 With the drugs, the pain was still there.
 I just didn’t care as much.

 So – did the prescription drugs help?